 When you reveal the location of an asset or a folder from within the app, the asset or the folder is first downloaded locally and then opened on your machine in the local network share.
 See Open assets.

 When you use the Edit action to edit an asset in a native desktop application, the asset is downloaded locally if not already available locally.
-See Edit assets and upload updated assets to AEM.
+See Edit assets and upload updated assets to Experience Manager.

-If the app is installed and permitted to, it completes the actions when you use Desktop Actions from AEM web interface.
+If the app is installed and permitted to, it completes the actions when you use Desktop Actions from Experience Manager web interface.
 The app downloads the asset first and then completes the action.